How to Prepare for an Interview (Without Burning Out)

 - Are applying through modern hiring platforms or HR systems

-- Want to feel confident during my interview, not rehearsed
+- Want to feel confident during the interview, not rehearsed

 of candidates feel underprepared